 The district maintains buses for the purpose of transporting students to and from school.
 All students riding the bus must have a bus pass or individual trip ticket.
 Information regarding this program is sent home at the start of school.
 Students are expected to follow all school bus rules at all times and will lose the privilege of riding the bus if unable to do so.
 For more information please call the Dixie District Transportation Department at 492-3777 or visit the district’s website HERE.

 A visitation Day day is selected in the fall and spring for parents interested in attending Silveira to come by and hear about our programs.
-Stay tuned for information in newsletters.
+Visitation Days this school year are November 6th and March 5th.

 Silveira School does not allow student visitors during the school day.
 In addition, to ensure student safety school administration must know what adults are on campus at all times.
 Therefore, all visitors and volunteers are required to sign in and out of the office and to wear a badge each time they are on campus.
 Keep in mind that Silveira is a closed campus.